 - The basis for all conclusions that the response was not deliberately indifferent;

-- Any measures designed to restore or preserve equal access to Moravian College’s education program or activity; and
+- Any measures designed to restore or preserve equal access to Moravian University's education program or activity; and

 - If no supportive measures were provided to the Complainant, the reasons why such a response was not clearly unreasonable in light of the known circumstances.

-Moravian College is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the College’s resolution process.
+Moravian University is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the University's resolution process.
 Anyone needing such accommodations or support should contact the Title IX Coordinator, who will consult with the Accessibility Support Center and/or Human Resources, to determine reasonable accommodation(s) for equitable participation in the process.

 During the resolution process, the Title IX Coordinator may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party.
 The Title IX Coordinator may also vary procedures materially with notice (on the institutional website, with the effective date identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this policy and procedures.